rushasdev/SA-Flask-WTForms/README.md

 # SA-Flask-WTForms
 Source Code for the StackAbuse tutorial.

-You can read the tutorial on [StackAbuse article](https://www.stackabuse.com/flask-form-validation-with-flask-wtf/)
+You can read the article on [StackAbuse](https://www.stackabuse.com/flask-form-validation-with-flask-wtf/)

 HOW TO USE THIS CODE:
 1. Create the project folder: